 Optional: You can monitor progress on the model upload by clicking the Refresh button in the Upload History table in the Manage Model dialog.

-If the model consists of more than one file, upload all the files in the model then see
+If the model consists of more than one file, upload all the files in the model then see Error!
+Reference source not found.

 If the model already exists in the storage container, you are prompted to overwrite it.